ongaroleandro/autonomous-mobile-robot/README.md

 We also want to publish at a rate of 10Hz while our arduino sends the encoder data at a much higher rate.
 We will be using classes to allow us to collect our arduino data and publish our messages at different rates.

-We will make three classes; a `DataProcessor` class which subscribes to our arduino data, a `Publisher` class which publishes messages on the `odom` topic and finally a `OdometryHandler` class which will be used to bring the previous two classes together.
+We will make three classes; a `DataProcessor` class which subscribes to `/arduino_data`, a `Publisher` class which publishes messages on the `odom` topic and finally a `OdometryHandler` class which will be used to bring the previous two classes together.
 Below you can see the UML class diagram.

 *NOTE: using classes is not really necessary to publish odometry, you can publish the odometry in the message callback upon receiving the arduino data.
 The problem with this however is that you'll be continuously calculating the pose from the received arduino and thus wasting CPU power.
 Doing it this way is easier for testing though and that why I did it like this the first time.
 You can find the code in `PATH`.
 More information on that code can be found in the [wiki](https://github.com/ongaroleandro/autonomous-mobile-robot/wiki/Publishing-odometry-without-using-classes).*